 - Project application (the most commonly used application for research involving humans)

 - Program applications (for use by departments seeking ethical approval for a program of research encompassing multiple research projects)

-- Major changes to already approved projects (amendments should be submitted initially to HEAG for endorsement, then forwarded to the relevant human ethics sub-committee for approval)
+- Major changes to already approved projects (amendments should be submitted initially to HEAG for endorsement, then forwarded to the relevant HESC for approval)

 - Registering projects that have already received external ethics approval (If a project has received ethics approval from another institution, the HREC will register the project at University of Melbourne.
 These requests should be submitted initially to HEAG for endorsement)

-In some cases, the University's HREC (Human Research Ethics Committee) has granted HEAG delegated authority to approve applications:
+In some cases, the University's HREC (Human Research Ethics Committee, the overarching body beneath which HESCs and HEAGs sit) has granted HEAG delegated authority to approve applications:

 - Application is considered by HEAG.
 If approved,

 - HEAG will send copy of project to HESC for records.

 Applications that can be approved by HEAG include:

 - Minimal Risk (Research that is of low risk to participants and researchers may be approved via an minimal risk review process through the HEAG.
 In these cases HEAG provides final approval.
 These applications do not need to be submitted to the HREC for approval).
 Note that as part of the review process HEAG is required to discuss whether a study is unquestionably Minimal Risk, and HEAG is required to reject ineligible applications for resubmission as a Project Application).